 Toyota Avalon Hybrid Interior

-- "The interior appointments of the new Avalon lineup qualify as both tasteful and sumptuous, with soft materials, two grades of leather upholstery, and designer color combinations." -- Popular Mechanics
+- "The interior appointments of the new Avalon lineup qualify as both tasteful and sumptuous, with soft materials, two grades of leather upholstery, and designer color combinations." -- Popular Mechanics (2013)

 - "Riders will find that the rear seat remains large and comfortable, though; Toyota believes it's spacious enough to test the waters of the livery market with the new model (orders accepted for black cars only, please)." -- Car and Driver (2013)

 - “Toyota's latest batch of infotainment options such as advanced voice recognition, mobile application integration and hard-drive-based navigation should appeal to tech-savvy buyers.
-And, unlike the Ford Taurus, the Avalon's capacitive touch switches for the audio and climate control functions are responsive and straightforward." -- Kelley Blue Book
+And, unlike the Ford Taurus, the Avalon's capacitive-touch switches for the audio and climate-control functions are responsive and straightforward." -- Kelley Blue Book

 Next Steps: Toyota Avalon Hybrid

-- View the best prices for the 2013 Toyota Avalon Hybrid
+- View the best prices for the 2015 Toyota Avalon Hybrid

 - Calculate monthly payment and apply for a loan

-- See what others paid for the 2013 Toyota Avalon Hybrid
+- See what others paid for the 2015 Toyota Avalon Hybrid

 - See Affordable Large Cars rankings